petermenocal/meetingglue-onboard/content/pages/contact.md

 ---
-title: Contact us
+title: Meeting Glue
-subtitle: ''
-featuredImage: '/images/uploads/mark-chang-74-3.jpg'
+featuredImage: /images/uploads/abstract.jpg
-address: 404 James St, Burleigh Heads QLD 4220
+subtitle: Onboarding and information discovery
+address: 123 Meeting Glue Road
-phone: 0987 123 456
+phone: 702-555-5555
-email: example@example.com
+email: questions@meetingglue.com
 ---

-# Example contact form

-This form is setup to use Netlify's form handling:

-* the form action is set to the current absolute url: `action: '/contact/'`
-* a name attribute is sent with the form's data `'form-name': 'Contact'`
-* netlify data attributes are added to the form `data-netlify data-netlify-honeypot`

-Find out more in the [Netlify Docs](https://www.netlify.com/docs/form-handling/).
+# It's time for RFP bliss!

+We are hard at work prepping **Meeting Glue**, a next generation platform for connecting meeting planners with suppliers in realtime.

+## Want in?

+Fill out the form to the right to help us populate your profile page.
+We will send an invitation to the contact person you designate once the site enters beta!